adotterer/practice-for-week-08-fetch-from-server/README.md

 You will be making fetch requests already integrated with your HTML page.
 Your job is to make the fetch calls to the correct endpoints and with the correct options.

 Write your code in `assets/js/your-code.js`.
+Do not change the code in any other files.